 Here, the assessor divides the property’s income by the rate of return based on the income the property is expected to generate, or the capitalization rate.
 What’s tricky about this is that the income could be determined in several ways: by net operating income, effective gross income, operating cash flow, or some other measure of revenue.
 It’s important to know which they’re using, so you can measure the same way.

 This approach is common for properties that make revenue through short- or long-term rentals: hotels, shopping centers, apartment complexes or office buildings.
 This can get so complicated it requires software to compute.
-Your appeal should come at this finding through the three ways it’s determined: your income, your expenses and capitalization rate.
+Your property tax assessment appeal should come at this finding through the three ways it’s determined: your income, your expenses and capitalization rate.
 If any of these is inaccurate, there’s your appeal.

 You can also factor in aspects of the property’s condition like the costs of upcoming repairs, or economic factors like the pandemic, which may have interfered with your ability to create revenue as expected.
 Find out when the district’s appraisal took place and see if things haven’t changed in some way, or are set to change in the coming days.
-Either way you could be overvalued by your assessor, and that’s good news for your appeal chances.
+Either way you could be overvalued by your assessor, and that’s good news for your property tax appeal chances.

 Cost Approach to Property Tax